K12 Reader

 Battle of Chickamauga Quiz

-For this online interactive Civil War worksheet, students respond to 15 multiple choice questions about the Battle of Chickamauga.
+In this online interactive Civil War learning exercise, students respond to 15 multiple choice questions about the Battle of Chickamauga.
 Students may check their answers immediately

 Curated OER